miwermi/School_District_Analysis/README.md

 ## Summary:

 In summary, after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs, there were only slight variations in our final reports from our originals.
-While Math and Reading passing rates did change slightly, Thomas HS's ranking as the #2 school in the district remains true.
+While Math and Reading passing rates did change slightly, Thomas High School's ranking as the #2 school in the district remains true.